emrex-eu/.github/profile/README.md

 Available repositories:
 - [ELMO Schemas](https://github.com/emrex-eu/elmo-schemas) contains the ELMO XML schemas.

-- [Standard](https://github.com/emrex-eu/standard) repository contains all f the information related to the EMREX standard as well as extensive documentation
+- [Standard](https://github.com/emrex-eu/standard) repository contains all of the information related to the EMREX standard as well as extensive documentation

+- [Presentations](https://github.com/emrex-eu/presentations) repository contans meeting and workship materials fo past years.

 - [Glossary](https://github.com/emrex-eu/glossary) hosts the terminology used in EMREX and the other repositories.

 - [ELMO PESC](https://github.com/emrex-eu/elmo-pesc) contains the documentation related to interoperability between the ELMO and PESC data standards.

 - [EMP Mockup](https://github.com/emrex-eu/emp-mockup) hosts a mockup implementation of an EMP.

 - [EMREX Client](https://github.com/emrex-eu/emrex-client) contains a sample client application for receiving student records from an EMP.